Updated 15 June 2026

 Why Counteroffers Usually Fail

 The underlying reasons rarely change.
 If you are leaving because of your manager, the culture, lack of growth, or work-life balance, a salary increase does not fix any of those problems.
 The raise may make you feel valued for a few weeks, but the same frustrations resurface.
-The data consistently shows that the majority of counteroffer acceptors leave within a year.
+Many counteroffer acceptors end up leaving within a year anyway.

 The raise brings you to market rate.
-The $8,200 average counteroffer increase typically represents what you should have been earning already.
+A counteroffer raise typically represents what you should have been earning already.
 It is a correction, not a reward.
 And it often comes with an implicit expectation of increased loyalty and output, creating a dynamic where you feel indebted for receiving fair compensation.

 The trust dynamic shifts permanently.
 Once you announce you are leaving, your employer knows you were looking.
 Even if the counteroffer is genuine, there is a lasting perception shift.
 You may be first on the list during layoffs, last in line for promotions, and excluded from confidential planning because your loyalty is now in question.